-In a centralized world, the trust model is simple: all participants have to trust the central authority with their data, e.g. emails, orders, pictures, as well as metadata such as IP addresses and friends’ contacts.
-On a more fundamental level, participants have to trust the central authority is who they say they are, and that it will connect participants to who they think they’re being connected to.
-All participants have to put trust in one place, which can introduce a point of failure or attack.
+In a centralized world, trust is simple: all participants have to trust a single entity with their data.
+On a more fundamental level, participants have to trust that the server will connect participants to who they think they’re being connected to.
+In other words, all participants have to put trust in one place, which can introduce a point of failure or attack.

 In a decentralized world, trust can and has to be placed in many different places.
 In a federated network, participants have to trust many authorities; in a distributed (p2p) network, all participants are equal, and have to be trusted on an individual basis.
 But deciding the level of trust for all connections to the network individually can sometimes be too taxing for users.

 The Design Solution ¶

 Trust can be governed by a protocol.
 For example, the protocol can be generous (trust all by default) or guarded (trust none by default).
 But these approaches can sometimes be too rigid.

 Consider modeling game-theoretic insights on cautious optimism, e.g. trust each node until they violate a rule.
 This means the level of trust to another network participant is based on their past behavior.
 Depending on the context, this could be: sharing (or not sharing) your data for some period of time, or on a more social level, sharing with your friends of friends.

 - “Optimistic Unchoking” in BitTorrent to mitigate free-riders, and promote peers who are willing to share files back.

 - “Transitive interest gossip” in Secure Scuttlebutt promotes peers to share information with those who share the same interests or social networks.

 Why Choose Cautious Optimism? ¶